csalmeida/ruby-fundamentals/README.md

 ### Concatenation

 One common operation that is performed on `String`s is concatenation.
-It combines them into a single piece by adding them together.
+It combines one or more `String`s into a single one by adding them together.

 In the example below the words _hello_ and _world_ are contatenated.
 Notice how the comma and the space is also concatenated in the middle to show it correctly, otherwise it would output _helloworld_ with no spacing: